Do’s and Don’ts of COVID-19 Testing

 - Stock your fridge and pantry with healthy, long-lasting foods to avoid having to make repeat trips to the grocery store.

-- This does not mean you shouldn’t go outside and enjoy the spring weather.
+- This does not mean you shouldn’t go outside and enjoy the weather.
 Try to enjoy solitary outdoor activities like gardening or taking a solitary walk.
 Getting enough sunlight and fresh air can be important for mental health and wellness.

 Do: Call your doctor or start a video visit for further action if: